krishnansai/Port-forwading/README.md

 # Port-forwading
-This tool is help us to create a server and port forwarding it and tansfer the file to one system to another system easyly
+This tool is help us to create a server and port forwarding it and tansfer the file to one system to another system easyly with out any software we can connect the fort end and backend with easy using this tool

 we can run with terminal